Non-residents of Canada

 - On electing to file for Canadian rental income real or immovable properties or timber royalties, see the T4144, Income Tax Guide for Electing Under Section 216.

 - On electing to file for certain Canadian pensions, see Electing under section 217.

 You must file a Canadian income tax return if you:

 - have to pay tax; or

 For more information, see "Do you have to file a return?".

 When completing your tax return:

-The type of Canadian income you receive during the tax year determines which tax return package you should use.
+The type of Canadian income you receive during the tax year determines which guide and forms book you should use.

 Generally, your tax return has to be filed on or before: